 - Destroying your Data – Permanently.

-The Eboxlab ensures that your confidential information remains confidential by destroying it permanently.
-After being crushed by Eboxlab, Data Destruction Service, the data can never be recovered again.
+Etekkers ensures that your confidential information remains confidential by destroying it permanently.
+After being crushed by Etekkers, Data Destruction Service, the data can never be recovered again.

-All commercial organization that needs to protect sensitive information can benefit by using the Data Destruction Service, by Eboxlab.
-The cost of one Data Destruction Service, by Eboxlab could potentially save you millions of dollars in lawsuits or privacy compliance penalties.
+All commercial organization that needs to protect sensitive information can benefit by using the Data Destruction Service, by Etekkers.
+The cost of one Data Destruction Service, by Etekkers could potentially save you millions of dollars in lawsuits or privacy compliance penalties.

 Data is stored in magnetic media, such as hard drives, floppy disks and magnetic tape, by making very small areas called magnetic domains change their magnetic alignment to be in the direction of an applied magnetic field.
 This phenomenon occurs in much the same way a compass needle points in the direction of the earth’s magnetic field.
 Degaussing, commonly called erasure, leaves the domains in random patterns with no preference to orientation, thereby rendering previous data unrecoverable.
 There are some domains whose magnetic alignment is not randomized after degaussing.
 The information these domains represent is commonly called magnetic remanence since it is due to remanent magnetization.
 Proper degaussing will ensure there is insufficient magnetic remanence to reconstruct the data.